swyxio/ssg/packages/ssg/README.md

 - ssg/Sapper tries to generate a main/index page (eg list of posts)
 - inside any svelte file in `src/routes`, [the Sapper preload function](https://sapper.svelte.dev/docs#Preloading) has been modified to have a special `this.ssgData` function which is a simple helper for pinging [a centralized data API route](https://github.com/sw-yx/swyxdotio/blob/master/src/routes/data/%5BssgData%5D.json.js) (required if you want to fetch data from ssg.. required for Sapper but eventually we want to get rid of this too)
 - the data route returns the index data, from `createIndex`. you may specify a key - either `ssgCoreData` (what `this.ssgData` assumes by default) or whatever other custom key you want
-- Sapper crawls the index page for links to detail pages (eg individual post) and starts to generate them, in parallel
+- in `ssg build`, Sapper crawls the index page for links to detail pages (eg individual post) and starts to generate them, in parallel. for `ssg dev`, only the currently viewed page is generated.
 - each page calls the data route again for data slices
 - the data route calls `getDataSlice` with an optional key and an optional `uid`.
 A `uid` uniquely identifies the data slice.
 - then the page is generated